ecoquestsg/lego-pdf-2-metadata-pipeline/README.md

     └── by-title/             → title alias JSON
 ```

-## 4. Configure environment variables
+## 4. Configure .env.local
-Edit .env.local according to your own project variables.
+Create .env.local in the main repo.
 Use .env.example as template to copy and paste into .env.local.

 # How To Use (Single URL)